metalbear-co/metalbear.co/content/en/blog/kubenetes-operator/index.md

 ---
 title: "Writing a Kubernetes Operator/Controller"
-description: "Short Explanation on Kubernetes Operators and Controllers with tutorial on creating an Operator"
+description: "Basic introduction to Kubernetes Operators and Controllers, with a tutorial on creating an Operator in Rust"
-lead: "10mins And you can create Kubernetes Operators"
+lead: "Get up and running with Kubernetes operators in (hopefully) minutes!"
 tags:
   - kubernetes
   - operator